-Detailed correlation of Cambrian Series 3 strata through northwestern Hunan, coupled with detailed biostratigraphy (Peng and Robison, 2000; Peng et al., 2004a, 2004b), sedimentology (Fu et al., 1999; Zuo, 2006; Zuo et al., 2006), and carbon-isotope chemostratigraphy (Zuo, 2006; Zuo et al., 2008; Figures 6, 7), demonstrates the stratigraphic continuity of the basal interval of the Guzhangian Stage in the Luoyixi section.
+Detailed bed-by-bed correlation of undefined Cambrian Series 3 (Babcock et al. 2005; Fig. 1) strata through northwestern Hunan, coupled with detailed biostratigraphy (Peng and Robison, 2000; Peng et al., 2004a, 2004b), sedimentology (Zuo, 2006; Zuo et al., 2006), and carbon-isotope chemostratigraphy (Zuo, 2006; Figs.7, 9), clearly demonstrates the stratigraphic continuity of the basal interval of the proposed Guzhangian Stage in the Luoyixi section.
 Biostratigraphic studies within Hunan Province and globally demonstrate that the succession of trilobite species (e.g., Westergård, 1946; Daily and Jago, 1975; Öpik, 1961, 1967, 1979; Robison et al., 1977; Ergaliev, 1980; Egorova et al., 1982; Rowell et al., 1982; Robison, 1964a, 1964b, 1984, 1994; Laurie, 1988, 1989; Geyer and Shergold, 2000; Axheimer et al., 2006; Peng et al., 2006) and conodont species (Peng et al., 2006) in the Luoyixi section is undisturbed.
-The section lacks synsedimentary and tectonic disturbance in the GSSP boundary interval, although minor bedding-plane slippage, which is expected in an inclined succession of strata, occurs along some beds.
-Bedding-plane-slip surfaces do not appear to have resulted in any loss or repetition of stratigraphic
+The section lacks synsedimentary and tectonic disturbance at the proposed GSSP boundary interval, although minor bedding-plane slippage, which is expected in an inclined succession of strata, occurs along some beds.
+Bedding-plane-slip surfaces do not appear to have resulted in any loss or repetition of stratigraphic thickness, and the biostratigraphic succession in the section is unaffected.
+There appears to be no evidence of faulting resulting in either loss or repetition of section along the present exposure of the formation.
+Distal carbonate turbidite beds are present in the section, but weak turbidity currents do not appear to have disrupted the stratigraphic distribution of fossil taxa in the proposed stratotype.
+Evidence of metamorphism and strong diagenetic alteration is absent.